Skip to contents

 Commonly used state space components can be added using the following convenience functions:

-• poly(n) to include an n-th order polynomial
+• trend(n) to include an n-th order polynomial

-• seas(s) to include a seasonal factor of frequency s
+• season(s) to include a seasonal factor of frequency s

 • arma(ar, ma) to include an ARMA term (where ar and ma are vectors of coefficients)